baconsocrispy/reb-portfolio/README.md

 Add the react types:
 `yarn add --dev @types/react @types/react-dom @types/react-router-dom`

+To handle png types, create a `global.d.ts` file in the root directory add the declaration below to the file:
+`declare module '*.png';`
+add the path to that file to the include object in the tsconfig file

 ## ADD STYLED COMPONENTS
 Using styled components within rails allows you to keep your styles in the same directory as the component.
 [I think].
 `yarn add styled-components`